6 February 2020

 Direct landing documents

-To land your catch from your UK flagged fishing vessel directly in the EU you will need to land in a North East Atlantic Fisheries Commission (NEAFC) designated EU port.
+To land your catch from your UK flagged fishing vessel directly in the EU you’ll need to land in a North East Atlantic Fisheries Commission (NEAFC) designated EU port.

 Fishery enforcement officers may inspect your fish when you arrive.
-You will need to show them the catch certificate.
+You’ll need to show them the catch certificate.

 - prior notification form